Greenclaws: Content

 Greenclaws, played by Nick Mercer, was a big green monster who lived in a greenhouse.
 Every week, Iris (Stella Goodier) would visit Greenclaws.
-They would put one of Greenclaws' fabulous seeds (that were once found and left by Greenclaws' Great Uncle Vasco d'Itchyclaws) in a plant pot, put the plant pot inside a secret growing place in the Riddle Tree, wait for Owlma (a mechanical owl) to alert them that the plant was ready, answer three riddles/questions correctly from Owlma (which were always along the lines of "Twit twoo, twoo, twit twit twoo?" and then translated into English by Iris for her and Greenclaws to solve), then open the tree to find the plant had grown into something bearing unusual fruit.
+They would put one of Greenclaws' fabulous seeds in a plant pot, put the plant pot inside a secret growing place in the Riddle Tree, wait for Owlma (a mechanical owl) to alert them that the plant was ready, answer three riddles/questions correctly from Owlma (which were always along the lines of "Twit twoo, twoo, twit twit twoo?" and then translated into English by Iris for her and Greenclaws to solve), then open the tree to find the plant had grown into something bearing unusual fruit.
 Each episode featured a song filmed (lip-synched) on location, most of which were written by Hilary James and Simon Mayor.
 There would also be a story told featuring relatives of Greenclaws while the plant was growing, accompanied by illustrations.